What are the latest funding news in the AI governance market? (June 2026)

 Who are they?

-OpenBox AI builds a trust platform for enterprise AI agents, with runtime governance, policy enforcement, audit trails, and cryptographic attestation.
+OpenBox AI provides runtime governance, policy authorization, audit trails, accountability, and cryptographic attestation for AI agents.

 Geographical focus?